evertramos/basescript/README.md

-# ⚠️ WORK IN PROGRESS ⚠️

-# Base Scripts
+# Base Scripts | 🚧 Work in progress

 Some handy scripts to make your life easier.

 > All scripts were desgined to run in bash.
 Hum... right, You might ask about _shebang_... yes I used absolute path in all scripts '/bin/bash'.
-Yes, there is discussions on that matter, but if you plan to use it and don't use bash, you probably know some tricks to update all files at once, right?
+Yes, there is discussions on that matter, but if you don't have bash, you probably know some tricks to update all files at once, right?
 If not I will provide you a way to do that, if you have _sed_ at least.

 ## Thoughts